inside immigration information about marriage green cards and work visas in America

 It’s easy to see why the DOL has a hard time believing that there were no qualified U.S. workers when the person who will be getting the green card has a “controlling interest” in the sponsoring company.
 The company has to tell the USCIS which owners have a controlling interest (or at least some influence) on the company and this triggers a more strict than normal review by the DOL before approving the Labor Certification.

-Many immigration attorneys will not agree to take this type of green card case even if a spouse, other relative, or friend owns the”controlling interest,” because the Labor Certification will probably be denied because of their influence on the company.
+Many immigration attorneys will not agree to take this type of green card case even when a spouse, other relative, or friend owns the”controlling interest,” because the Labor Certification will probably be denied because of their influence on the company.

 The law is such that the employee who gets the green card may not exert any influence over the Labor Certification process because it creates a conflict of interest concerning the U.S. worker interview process.